 Walrus (Odobenus rosmarus)

-My close encounter with the population of walrus on the eastern side of the White Island (Kvitøya) was magical!
+My close encounter with the population of walrus (Odobenus rosmarus) on the eastern side of the White Island (Kvitøya) was magical!
 First and foremost the sheer numbers, as this is a species that has been so severely hunted in the past that it was headed for extinction.
 For this reason it was protected in Norway in 1952.

 What first appeared as yet another male colony was in fact full of mothers and calves!
 This is a thriving colony with many generations of Walrus.
 A great sign of a recovering species.